Q. What is Junior League of Mobile?

 Q. How does Junior League of Mobile support and improve the community?

 A. Junior League of Mobile gives time and money to support 22 programs with 12 charitable agencies in the Mobile area.
-The organization’s economic impact is about $1 million annually combined in funds invested in the community and the value of its volunteer hours as calculated using Points of Light Foundation metrics Within the member selected impact areas of children & education, JLM is addressing seven areas of need in our community: literacy, special needs, school readiness, healthy communities, arts education, job readiness, and at-risk youth.
+The organization’s economic impact is about $1 million annually combined in funds invested in the community and the value of its volunteer hours as calculated using Points of Light Foundation metrics Within the member selected impact areas of children and education, JLM is addressing the community impact area of Healthy Children: Hunger, Nutrition, & Fitness.
 In addition, JLM trains volunteers to become community and civic leaders through service and voluntarism.

 Q. How do you determine what agencies/community projects you will support?